 via – birdwatchingzaragoza

-Zaragoza’s Origami Museum is the first and unique in Europe, this museum is where you can see the history of origami, workshops, techniques and permanent exhibition that is renewed every 3 months.
+Zaragoza’s Origami Museum is one of the best things to see in Zaragoza.
+This museum is the first and unique in Europe, where you can see the history of origami, workshops, techniques and permanent exhibition that is renewed every 3 months.

 This museum holds small pieces of paper that represent animals, film characters, and nature that occupy a whole room.
 Besides, it includes creations made by some of the world’s most renowned origami artists, including Akira Yoshihide Momotani, Yoshizawa, and Vicent Floderer.
 In addition to the permanent collections, the museum holds themed displays, which focus on different materials and artists.